CreateWithAce/soberdocs.github.io/md/testedDistroVersions.md

 | 12             | 10/18/24  | [kirbix (k1yrix)](https://github.com/k1yrix)  | VMware Workstation 17.6.1      | Yes       | Yes   |       |

 ### Ubuntu
 > Ubuntu has multiple flavours based on the base desktop environment installed out of the box.
-Reguardless, they are to be treated as one.
+Regardless, they are to be treated as one.

 | Tested version | Test date | Test authored by                              | Test method                    | Installs? | Runs? | Notes |
 | -------------- | --------- | --------------------------------------------- | ------------------------------ | --------- | ----- | ----- |